openhtmltopdf/openhtmltopdf/README.md

 of these can be found in the [dependency graph](https://github.com/openhtmltopdf/openhtmltopdf/network/dependencies).

 ## CREDITS
-Thanks to @danfickle for starting Open HTML to PDF.
+Thanks to @danfickle for his work advancing the OpenHtmlToPdf project beyond FlyingSaucer.

 Open HTML to PDF is based on [Flying-saucer](https://github.com/flyingsaucerproject/flyingsaucer).
 Credit goes to the contributors of that project.
 Code will also be used from [neoFlyingSaucer](https://github.com/danfickle/neoflyingsaucer)